stevana/stateful-pbt-with-fakes/README.md

     that one client unknowingly breaks another clients precondition.

-    E.g. `Fork (Rename "x" "y") (Remove "x")`, where the precondition for both commands is that “x” exists.
-If `Rename` gets executed first then it would break `Remove`’s precondition and vice versa.
+    E.g. `Fork (Rename "x" "y") (Remove "x")`, where the precondition for both commands is that "x" exists.
+If `Rename` gets executed first then it would break `Remove`'s precondition and vice versa.

-2. Drop all preconditions in the parallel case and make all commands be able to fail gracefully instead of crashing, e.g. `Remove_ (Either Doesn'tExist      ())`.
-The problem with this approach is that examples such as the ticket dispenser have initialisation commands such as `New` which create a ticket dispenser reference upon which the later commands depend on, so without preconditions forbidding more than one `New` we can end up
+2. Drop all preconditions in the parallel case and make all commands be able to fail gracefully instead of crashing, e.g.
+    `Remove_ (Either Doesn'tExist ())`.
+The problem with this approach is that examples such as the ticket dispenser have initialisation commands such as `New` which create a ticket dispenser reference upon which the later commands depend on, so without preconditions forbidding more than one `New` we can end up generating:
-    generating: `Fork New New`, which doesn’t make sense.
+    `Fork New New`, which doesn't make sense.
 It should also be noted that making `New` fail gracefully when a `New` has already been executed would need a global boolean flag, which is ugly.

-3.  checking that the preconditions hold in all interleavings + pulse paper says that’s what they do + what qsm does + if states diverge, we can generate:
+3.  checking that the preconditions hold in all interleavings + pulse paper says that's what they do + what qsm does + if states diverge, we can generate:

-4.  ensure data dependencies hold “constrained only by the data dependencies between them (which arise from symbolic variables, bound in one command, being used in a later one).”
+4.  ensure data dependencies hold "constrained only by the data dependencies between them (which arise from symbolic variables, bound in one command, being used in a later one)."

     - needs atomic counter in the \[fork\] case? probably not if the env extension happens outside of mapConcurrently?

-    - it doesn’t matter which of the possible interleavings we use:
+    - it doesn't matter which of the possible interleavings we use:

       1.  if we add a ref in one of the forks, then

-    - being in scope (the env) isn’t the same as being in the model
+    - being in scope (the env) isn't the same as being in the model

-      - in scope means that we’ve created the concrete ref and know how to translate from symbolic commands
+      - in scope means that we've created the concrete ref and know how to translate from symbolic commands
       - being in the model means we can generate new commands using it
       - references are montonically added to env, but might be removed